Spring onion pesto focaccia toast with whipped goat cheese, pine nuts, and spring greens on a white plate

 A Newport Spring and the Micro Wedding That Started It All

 It was mid-April in Rhode Island, which means the weather can go either direction.
 That particular Saturday it cooperated.
 The ceremony was small by design.
-The couple had chosen a private home just off Ocean Drive with a terrace that looked straight out over the Atlantic, and they wanted the food to feel like a really elevated house party rather than a formal event.
+The couple had chosen a private home just off Ocean Drive with a terrace that looked straight out over the Atlantic, and they wanted the food to feel like a really well-thrown house party rather than a formal event.
 No plated courses, no white-gloved servers standing at attention.
 Just beautiful food, cold wine, and a room that felt genuinely comfortable.

 I had picked up spring onions at the farmers market in Middletown two days before the event.
-It was the first week they had appeared for the season and they were perfect.
+It was the first week they had appeared for the season and they were exactly right.
 Slender, with those dark green tops that still had some life in them and a mild sweetness that mature onions never quite have.
 I had been thinking about a pesto that used them as the primary green rather than basil.
 Basil was weeks away.
 Spring onions made sense for April.

 The rest of the idea came together the way most good bites do.
 I already had focaccia from a bakery in Providence that I use regularly.
 I had goat cheese in the cooler because I almost always do in spring.
 The idea of whipping the goat cheese with a little lemon and olive oil, spreading it over a crisp slice of toast, and then layering the bright green pesto on top felt right before I even made a test version.
 Sometimes you just know.
 The honey and the flaky salt at the end were instinct, and they are exactly what the bite needed to hit every note at once.